 Disability Player Pathway for deaf footballers

-The Disability Player Pathway and talent identification structure for deaf footballers is different to that for hearing footballers, and includes opportunities to compete in mainstream, disability and deaf-specific competition.
+The Disability Player Pathway and talent identification structure for deaf footballers is different to that for hearing footballers.
+It includes opportunities to compete in mainstream, disability and deaf-specific competitions.

-Deaf children may prefer to participate in mainstream football as there are more opportunities to play in a wide range of matches against the very best footballers, while others may prefer to participate in deaf football as it may be more socially and culturally appealing.
+Some deaf children and young people may prefer to participate in mainstream football as there are more opportunities to play in a wide range of matches against the very best footballers.
+Others may prefer to participate in deaf football as it may be more socially and culturally appealing.

 Things to ask the parent or footballer

 - What level of deafness do you have?